The Usual Suspects: 21 Siemens Medical Imaging Parts that Require Frequent Replacement

 Our support team has also taken more than four thousand calls from medical imaging engineers around the country, helping them solve problems and identify what parts need to be replaced.
 Whether it’s because of wear and tear, lack of preventive maintenance, or a limited life expectancy, there are certain medical imaging replacement parts that are repeat offenders, needing to be replaced more often than others.

-“We log service support calls for various Siemens systems every day,” says Larsen.
+“We log service support calls for various Siemens systems every day,” says Larson.
 “There are definite trends with respect to parts that fail.”

 So, without further ado, let’s round up the usual suspects …

 It’s important to note that replacement parts for medical imaging devices are not exclusively refurbished parts.
 In some cases, it’s necessary to have new parts, and carbon brushes are an ideal example.
 Siemens recommends replacing a CT system’s carbon brushes at least once a year.

 “We’ve seen an uptick in orders for these, which is good because some people don’t do enough preventive maintenance,” says Watson.
 “There are a lot of support calls during which we discover the problem points back to a brush that hasn’t been changed in years, and that can cause a variety of issues.”